OpenSIPS/sipssert-opensips-tests/README.md

 Runs a call through dialog where the re-INVITE is challenged by the UAC.

+#### 06.auth-update

+Runs a scenario when an UPDATE message is being sent while the calls is being answered.

+Runs a call through dialog where the re-INVITE is challenged by the UAC.
 ### Topology Hiding

 Runs a set of calls using the topology hiding scenario, verifying that the UAS